damoeb/kalipo/README.md

 What is it?
 -----------

-Kalipo is a realtime commenting web application with a strong focus on transparency.
+Kalipo is a realtime mobile-first? commenting web application with a strong focus on transparency.

 Features
 --------